-- Forward Planning: When designing a MUP, the future context and number of users should be considered to determine when user thresholds may be reached, and if there are potential cost savings to design for these higher user volumes in present construction.
-Cost: Compared to shared MUPs, separated MUPs require - cost: compared to shared MUPs, separated MUPs require additional space and engineering treatments, which can be more costly especially if additional property needs to be acquired. - Maintenance and Cleaning: Drainage can be a concern, particularly in the winter with snow and ice accumulation.
+- Forward Planning: When designing a MUP, the future context and number of users should be considered to determine when user thresholds may be reached, and if there are potential cost savings to design for these higher user volumes in present construction. - Cost: Compared to shared MUPs, separated MUPs require additional space and engineering treatments, which can be more costly especially if additional property needs to be acquired. - Maintenance and Cleaning: Drainage can be a concern, particularly in the winter with snow and ice accumulation.
 Separated facilities may require different levels of snow and ice control, including the use of specialized maintenance equipment to clear the width of the facility. - Design Elements: Visual cues are needed to ensure separation is clear.
 In addition to visual cues, tactile cues can be provided to reinforce that there are two facilities with different user groups.